 It's true, some fitness centers can feel intimidating.
 However, most everyone at the gym has had that same feeling at one time or another; it's common to feel nervous about joining a new gym, regardless of body size.
 In reality, fitness center users come in all shapes, sizes, and ages.
 If you have already found a facility, know that many fitness centers offer a complimentary training session or two to show you how to use the machines and help you devise a workout plan.
 A quality facility hires employees with a full understanding of "gymphobia."
 Investing some time to get oriented can help relieve some of the anxiety you experience during future visits as you'll be able to strut right in and jump into your workout.

 If you're still searching for a fitness home, consider that YMCAs, YWCAs, local community centers, and independent gyms often feel more down to earth and less intimidating than many larger, chain gyms.
 As you are considering which facility to join, it's certainly fair to ask for a tour and a trial membership.
 Visit the location at different times of the day as early morning exercisers may seem very different than a mid-afternoon or late evening crowd.
 Look around for members who you feel are similar to you and ask them about their experience.
 Another option may be a college in your neighborhood.
 Some colleges offer community members use of their facilities for a nominal fee.
-Columbia students can check out all the great options at Dodge Fitness Center.
-New York City residents can also join the city's rec centers, which offer weights, cardio machines and classes, and pools for a low membership fee.
+Many cities offer rec centers which offer weights, cardio machines and classes, and pools for a low membership fee.
 Don't forget about exercising outside: running, biking, hiking, and walking immediately come to mind.
 Fresh air does the soul good.